Skip to content

 bar,line,pie

-Add scatter, heatmap, or radar explicitly when you need them: -c bar,line,pie,scatter,heatmap,radar.
+Add scatter, heatmap, radar, sankey, or chord explicitly when you need them: -c bar,line,pie,scatter,heatmap,radar,sankey,chord.

 Each chart renderer ships as a separate compressed chunk; only the ones you select are embedded.
 This keeps the output small when you only need one or two shapes: